stephenogg/er-docker-omero/README.md

 - https://github.com/ome/omero-web-docker/blob/master/README.md

-## Devlopping OMERO
+## Devloping OMERO

-To use a docker compose to develop OMERO plugins, you can follow some guidelines described in this DEV-README
+To use ``docker compose`` to develop OMERO plugins, please follow the guidelines described in this DEV-README.